E (2017 film): Production

 Sangeeth Sivan announced the film in early 2017, as a story was developed from a pitch given by his Bollywood writing collaborator Rohan Bajaj.
 He roped in his former assistant Kukku Surendran as the director, Hari Kumar K as screenwriter, Gautami as the lead actress and Rahul Raj as the composer.
 Subsequently, Manoj Pillai and Ayoob Khan were signed as the cinematographer and editor respectively.

 The filming commenced in March 2017.
 The film will see several young actors making their debut in Malayalam cinema.

 Soundtrack

 The film's original background score and songs are composed, arranged and produced by Rahul Raj.

 The soundtrack release featured four original songs from the movie.
+The lyrics for all songs were written by Vinayak Sasikumar.